jhonykaesemodel/jhonykaesemodel.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I’m (**will be**) a Postdoctoral Research Scientist at [Argo AI](https://www.argo.ai) working on challenging vision problems to help build safe and efficient self-driving vehicles.
+I’m a Postdoctoral Research Scientist at [Argo AI](https://www.argo.ai) working on challenging vision problems to help build safe and efficient self-driving vehicles.
 My research focuses on representation and reconstruction of 3D shapes.